iamtowbee/iamtowbee/README.md

 ## Hi there 👋
-I'm Oluwatobi Oluyede, a web developer and tech enthusiast.
+I'm Oluwatobi Oluyede, a web developer, writer, and tech enthusiast.
+I'm passionate about solving global challenges using technology.
+- 💬 Ask me about: 70s music, streetwear, food, wellness...
+- 😄 Pronouns: They/Them
+- ⚡ Fun fact: I'm one bone less, literally!

 ### Projects
 I’m currently working on a resume builder SaaS using the MERN stack.
 I'm also leading a team in the DevCareer x TBD Web5 hackathon (qualified for phase 2).